 As COVID numbers continue to fluctuate with the Delta variant, the higher ed community preps for an uncertain semester.
 Some schools are planning for students to study remotely, while others are waiting to see what the coming months bring.
 It’s important to develop a communications plan and determine how your school will stay in touch with students when you don’t have the benefit of daily contact.

 Whether you’re an admissions professional, a student success coach, or a faculty member, it’s important to keep in touch with students who will need your help now more than ever to reach their goals.

 Consider texting your students

 Studying on campus allows students to have questions answered quickly.
-As more colleges cancel their in-person classes in favor of online studies due to coronavirus, that connection is in jeopardy.
+As more colleges cancel their in-person classes in favor of online studies due to another rise in coronavirus numbers, that personal connection is in jeopardy.
 Texting allows you to keep students engaged by: